xhstdong/airbnb_seattle/README.md

 -a predictive model with R2 better than 0.97 can be constructed

+-smaller properties are cheaper

+-less reviewed units are cheaper, even though they don't seem to have worse reviews

 # Acknowledgment
 Inspired by the work done here: https://www.kaggle.com/aleksandradeis/airbnb-seattle-reservation-prices-analysis